White Noise for Babies, Sleep, Stillness, and What Parents Are Training Over Time

 4. Introduce real-world sounds gently

-Let your baby hear the normal sounds of a home—soft voices, footsteps, daily life.
+Let your baby hear the normal sounds of a home—soft voices, footsteps, and daily life.
 These sounds become familiar and safe.

 5. Build a calming routine that isn’t noise-dependent